 Before talking about your project and your characters can you tell me what is your creative process?

-The thoughts going through my mind while shooting are pretty different from what I would like the project to suggest.
+The thoughts going through my mind while shooting is pretty different from what I would like the project to suggest.
 Shooting is about concrete, specific considerations–it is practical.
 I am usually just thinking about technical things.
 I try to make the underlying purpose of the photograph secondary in that moment so that I don’t get distracted.
 Before I shoot, I have an image in my mind.
 Sometimes people get in front of the camera and it looks different than what I wanted.
 So in the moment, I gauge if the set-up is what I expected and if not, if it can work anyway.
 Sometimes people riff off the original idea and it improves.
 Most of the time, the images reference specific events, so after the fact, I usually reflect on whether or not it evokes what I was trying to express.
 I think about the past merging with the present and whether I feel the image is opinionated or not.
 There is a certain relief that comes with this process of externalizing an idea.
 More broadly, I think a lot about the mythologies that exist within a family.

 If you had to keep a picture that still affects you today whether it is for its photographic quality or the time of the shooting, what would it be?
 Your favorite and why?

 The picture of my cousin Adam in the boat stays with me.
 He is alone, seen from above, which makes him seem prone in some way to either a person or a situation that is outside the frame.
 It’s getting dark, the grass looks like water–he is tilted as though he will fall/be washed out to sea.
 In general, what I hope to convey is a sort of persistent, mundane isolation.
-There is nothing particularly eventful about this moment.
+There is nothing particularly eventful at this moment.
 It is an everyday moment.
 At the same time, I would like to hint that this isolation is complete and profound.
 That is why I usually try to convey people alone in the wilderness.
 I want to minimize reference points.

 « I think more than anything, it was that I never stopped taking pictures and I could never envision life without photography. »